neurodatascience/cohort_creator/README.md

 For a more readable version of this help section, see the online doc https://github.com/neurodatascience/cohort_creator
 ```

+Maybe try on a subset of datasets / participants first to make sure things are OK.

 <!--
 Change the global variables at the top of the `src/cohort_creator.py` script